polettix/App-Easer/README.md

 ## Commands Specifications

-All commands are stored in a hash of hashes, where the key represents an internal _identifier_ for the command, which is then used to build the hierarchy (each command can have a `children` element where these identifier are listed).
+Commands are stored in a hash of hashes, where the key represents an internal _identifier_ for the command, which is then used to build the hierarchy (each command can have a `children` element where these identifier are listed, or direct definitions for some of the children).

 The command definition is a hash with the following shape: